Lee Carseldine: Media career

 Carseldine regularly contributed to ABC Grandstand and Fox Sports as a sports commentator, whilst employed by the Australian Cricketers' Association.

+Throughout his career, Carseldine has co-hosted Channel 7's Creek to Coast, Weekender, QBD Book Club, and the returning The Great Outdoors.
+He has also hosted the Logie Award-nominated kid's TV series Crash The Bash.

 In June 2014 Carseldine joined Sunshine Coast radio station Hot 91 as a presenter of The Big Brekky, alongside Daniel O'Carroll, Lynda Edmonds and Ash Gierke.
 However, Carseldine resigned just six weeks after joining Hot 91, citing personal reasons.
 Hot 91 station manager Troy Deighton wished Carseldine well, saying he understood and respected his decision to leave the station.
-In 2015, Carseldine launched Droneit Group, an aerial film and photography company.

 In 2016, he appeared as a contestant on season 3 of Australian Survivor.
 He ended up as the season's runner-up.

 Carseldine appeared on the January 2017 issue of Australian Men's Health magazine.

 In 2020, he returned to play on Australian Survivor: All Stars.
 He made it deep into the season again, only to voluntarily leave the game upon news of his mother's stroke.

+Business Ventures

+In 2015, Carseldine founded Droneit Group, a pioneering company specializing in aerial imagery, drone services, and drone training programs.
+The business grew to become a leader in drone training in Australia, offering comprehensive programs catering to commercial and recreational drone operators.
+Carseldine's entrepreneurial vision transformed Droneit Group into a highly regarded name in the drone industry.

+In 2022, Carseldine established Norgay Media Pty Ltd, a media production company offering photography, aerial and editing services.

+Charity Work

+Following the passing of his mother, Elizabeth, from a stroke in 2019, Carseldine became an active advocate for stroke awareness and prevention.
+In 2020, he co-launched the "Towel Challenge" with fellow Australian Survivor contestant David Genat, aiming to raise funds and awareness for the Stroke Foundation.
+The campaign encouraged participants to post photos wearing towels and successfully raised significant funds for stroke research.

+In 2022, Carseldine undertook a 140-kilometer walk across K'gari Fraser Island, carrying a 19-kilogram backpack to symbolize the frequency of strokes occurring every 19 minutes in Australia.
+This endeavor was part of the Stroke Foundation's "Stride4Stroke" campaign, emphasizing the importance of physical activity in stroke prevention.

+In 2023, during International Men's Health Week, Carseldine supported the Stroke Foundation's "Bloke Beside You" campaign, which aimed to improve men's awareness of stroke signs and symptoms.
+His advocacy efforts have been instrumental in educating the public about stroke prevention and the critical nature of timely medical intervention.